Many or all companies we feature compensate us. Compensation and editorial

 According to the Fair Debt Collection Practices Act, the debt collector must notify you of the debt you owe.
 If an active levy is the first notice you get, consider contacting a tax lawyer for help resolving the issue.

-If it’s not your first communication from the creditor, you may want to take the following steps:
+If it’s not your first communication from the creditor, we recommend taking the following steps:

-1. Confirm the accuracy: The first step is to ensure the debt is accurate.
-Take a few minutes to review statements from the creditor.
+1. Confirm accuracy: Take a few minutes to review statements from the creditor.

-2. Consult a professional: It’s usually essential to discuss your next steps with a tax professional who can review the levy and advise you on how to proceed.
+2. Consult a professional: Discuss your next steps with a tax professional who can review the levy and advise you on how to proceed.
 You might consider working with a lawyer, credit counselor, or tax relief company.
 An initial consultation usually lasts about an hour.

-3. Open a new bank account: While you work with a professional to stop the levy and unfreeze your account, you might need to use a separate account or open a new one.
-Doing so will allow you to pay your bills and access money.
-Opening a new account typically takes less than 15 minutes.
+3. Open a new bank account: While you work with a professional to stop the levy and unfreeze your account, you might need to use a separate account or open a new one so you can pay your bills and access money.

 How to prevent a bank levy